paul-bailey/EvilCandy/Tutorial.rst

 The problem is that since the default literal ``{}`` is evaluated only once, during the creation of the function, a handle to the *same instantiation* will be returned to *all callers* who do not pass an argument to MyNewObj.
+The result is pure chaos.

 The solution is to do this: